Hacker0x01/docs.hackerone.com/docs/hackers/hacker-sucess-guide.md

    * For starters, we suggest: IBM, GM, DoD, and Verizon Media as good programs to start with.
 10. Start hacking and apply all that you’ve learned from Hacker101.

 > **Helpful tips:** Keep in mind that there are a lot of differences between hacking in the CTF and hacking in an actual bug bounty program.
 We understand that the scope is much larger when hacking in a live program, and that it’s hard figuring out where to start or look, but we encourage you to just keep practicing.
-Here are some recommended reads and resources that may help in your journey to hacking:
-* *Web Hacking 101* by Peter Yaworski
-* *The Web Application Hacker's Handbook* by Dafydd Stuttard and Marcus Pinto
-* *The Hacker Playbook 2: Practical Guide To Penetration Testing* by Peter Kim
-* *Hacking: The Art of Exploitation* by Jon Erickson
-* *The Basics of Hacking and Penetration Testing* by Patrick Engebretson
-* *RTFM: Red Team Field Manual* by Ben Clark
-* Frans Rosen provides some insight as to how to win over security teams and gain influence as a hacker on https://hackerone.com/fransvisitsvegas.
+Here are some recommended reads and resources that may help in your journey to hacking: <br>* *Web Hacking 101* by Peter Yaworski<br>* *The Web Application Hacker's Handbook* by Dafydd Stuttard and Marcus Pinto <br>* *The Hacker Playbook 2: Practical Guide To Penetration Testing* by Peter Kim <br>* *Hacking: The Art of Exploitation* by Jon Erickson <br>* *The Basics of Hacking and Penetration Testing* by Patrick Engebretson <br>* *RTFM: Red Team Field Manual* by Ben Clark <br>* Frans Rosen provides some insight as to how to win over security teams and gain influence as a hacker on https://hackerone.com/fransvisitsvegas.

 11. [Submit a report](submitting-reports.html) once you’ve found a vulnerability.
 Submitting valid reports is important for building up your [Reputation](reputation.html), [Signal and Impact](signal-and-impact.html).
    * Here’s a guide on what constitutes a [quality report](quality-reports.html).